UCD-CS-Tutoring-Club/Pointers-PreReqReview-Fall2022/README.md

-# ECS 36B Prerequisite Review: Starter Code
+# Pointers Prerequisite Review Session Starter Code

-This repo contains the starter code for the 36B prerequisite review session.
+This repo contains the starter code for the Pointers Prerequisite Review Session.

 ## System Requirements